aj0strow/migrate/README.md

 With this history of migrations, its possible to recreate the database, and take it back to any point in time.

-The SQL is delimited with special comments `--+ up` and `--+ down` to start the `up` and `down` section respectively.
+The SQL is delimited with special comments `--+ up` and `--+ down` to start the `up` and `down` sections respectively.
 There is only one up and down section because you can always make another migration file.

 ```sql
 -- create the users table